Covid-19 Policies - Updated August 22, 2022

-Black River continues to follow the Health Department's requirements for Covid-19 quarantining, and isolation as outlined in the OCDPH Reconciliation Order from January 11, 2022.
+Black River continues to work closely with the Health Department for Covid-19 quarantining and isolation.
 There have been some changes to these procedures and the following information will help guide families on our current policies.

 So, you’re experiencing symptoms…

 All persons, regardless of vaccination status, who exhibit symptoms must follow the Flowchart for Symptomatic Individuals linked here when determining exclusion from school.
 If a student or staff member exhibits one symptom from the left column or two symptoms from the right column, they will be required to remain home until they receive a negative Covid-19 test result from an official lab, or alternate diagnosis from a medical professional.
-This is regardless of whether they were a close contact to a positive case.
+This is regardless of whether they were a close contact to a positive case or if they have tested positive in the past.
 If they are unable to obtain one of these two they will then need to follow isolation instructions listed below.

 So, you’ve tested positive…